trisha/genshin-impact-character-tracker/README.md

 1/27/20 - Added multi-select form with user's characters to dashboard page, added ability to add comments/notes for each character, and display them grouped by character

 1/28/20 - Added ability to bulk edit or bulk delete comments using the same form.
 Refactored 'add new character' multi-select search form to be based on stockCharacters, instead of having hard-coded dropdown values.

--- Project Submissions; anything beyond this is outside of class. --

 1/30/20 - Have white spaces and  new lines in character notes show up in display view.